QuentinRa/blog.quentinra.dev/programming-languages/web/_general/random/forms.md

 * [JavaScript](/programming-languages/web/javascript/_general/dom.md#-validating-forms-): to validate forms/advanced constraints
 * [PHP](/programming-languages/web/php/_general/index.md#handle-a-form): to validate and process forms

-The languages involved may change, but there is **always a validation that should be done server-side** 📌, such as in PHP, as client-side validations can be by-pass, and are only used to provide a better experience for normal users.
+The languages involved may change, but there is **always a validation that should be done server-side** 📌, such as in PHP, as client-side validations can be bypassed, and they are only used to provide a better experience for normal users.
 </div></div>